jhonsen/SimilarScientists/README.md

 **Objectives:**

+- [x] Collect wikipedia articles of scientists, instead of scraping LinkedIn summaries (due to potential legal reasons)
-- [x] Collect text data by webscraping or using API and use NLP to analyze it
+- [x] Concatenate summaries of these scientists and use NLP to find structure in these documents
 - [x] Use unsupervised learning (dimensionality reduction, topic modeling) to provide insights into the dataset
-- [x] Create a recommender system that can be used to suggest other related articles
+- [x] Create a recommender system that can be used to suggest related articles, based on the wiki summary